 Art Therapy Activities For Anxiety

-Make a collage or a drawing of anything you love that makes you feel calm like going to the beach, a certain person, the library, or a poem.
+Make a collage or a drawing of anything you love that makes you feel calm, like going to the beach, meeting a certain person, spending time at the library, or reading a poem.
 Once you are done making it, carry the book with you, continue to add to it, and use it when you feel anxious or about to have a panic attack so you can put yourself in a safe place.

 Another activity you can do is to represent your anxiety as a human, something abstract, or a monster to recognize when your anxiety comes out and how to deal with it.
-Draw, paint or create a collage that represents your anxiety.
+Draw, paint, or create a collage that represents your anxiety.
 Think about the body and personality, voice, interests, and what the body would look like with and without anxiety.
 You can even journal your discovery right next to your work.
 You can also make mindfulness beads by going to the store and picking out the ones that stand out.
 Make a string for a keychain or a bracelet in the order that appeals to you.
 Reflect on the beads’ appearance, texture, noises, or focus on each bead one at a time.

 Reach Out to Bayview Recovery Center